California DMV Written Test- California Road Rules 1

 • Laws regarding alcohol and drug use

-Try to study it in sections and then test yourself after you are done with each one.
+Try to study it in sections and then test yourself after completing each.
 Thoroughly memorize all traffic signs.

 Studying the handbook is not just a means to pass the written test.
 The knowledge you gain from it will greatly facilitate you when you are finally ready to drive on the road.

 DMV practice tests available online are vital for written test preparation.
-They have a pattern similar to that of the original test, making them excellent for testing your knowledge.
+They have a pattern similar to the original test, making them excellent for testing your knowledge.

-The practice tests offered are customized for each state so as to ensure their efficiency as practice tools.
-Make sure that when you search for them on the website, you choose the practice test created for California.
+The practice tests are customized for each state to ensure efficiency as practice tools.
+When you search for them on the website, you choose the practice test created for California.

-It is best to make an organized study schedule for yourself and take the practice tests after you have finished studying the course.
-As the tests are online, you have the advantage of taking them on any device convenient for you, such as your mobile phone, tablet or laptop.
+It is best to make an organized study schedule and take the practice tests after you have finished studying the course.
+Since the tests are online, you have the advantage of taking them on any device convenient for you, such as your mobile phone, tablet, or laptop.

-You are likely to know an adult family member or friend who is already driving and has gone through the California DMV written test.
-Talk to someone you feel comfortable with and ask them questions regarding the test.
+You are likely to know an adult family member or friend who is already driving and has taken the California DMV written test.
+Talk to someone you feel comfortable with and ask them questions about the test.

 If you require clarification regarding a certain concept, discuss it with an experienced driver to understand it better.
-It is likely that they can provide you with a few tips and tricks that can help you ace the test.
+They can likely provide you with a few tips and tricks that can help you ace the test.

 A good time to ask questions is when you are on the road with an adult in the driving seat.
-You can ask them to explain their driving preferences, for example, the reason they changed the lane on a particular road.
+You can ask them to explain their driving preferences, such as why they changed the lane on a particular road.

 Supportive adults can give you extra knowledge and motivate you to succeed in your written driving test.